GB virus C

-GB virus C (GBV-C), formerly known as hepatitis G virus (HGV) and also known as human pegivirus (HPgV), is a virus in the family Flaviviridae and a member of the Pegivirus.
+GB virus C (GBV-C), formerly known as hepatitis G virus (HGV) and also known as human pegivirus (HPgV), is a virus in the family Hepaciviridae in the genus Pegivirus.
 It is known to infect humans but is not known to cause human disease.
 Reportedly, HIV patients coinfected with GBV-C can survive longer than those without GBV-C, but the patients may be different in other ways.
 Research is active into the virus' effects on the immune system in patients coinfected with GBV-C and HIV.

 Human infection

 The majority of immunocompetent individuals clear GBV-C viraemia, but in some individuals, infection persists for decades.
 However, the time interval between GBV-C infection and clearance of viraemia (detection of GBV-C RNA in plasma) is not known.

 About 2% of healthy US blood donors are viraemic with GBV-C, and up to 13% of blood donors have antibodies to E2 protein, indicating possible prior infection.

 Parenteral, sexual, and vertical transmissions of GBV-C have been documented.
 Because of shared modes of transmission, individuals infected with HIV are often coinfected with GBV-C; the prevalence of GBV-C viraemia in HIV patients ranges from 14 to 43%.

 Several but not all studies have suggested that coinfection with GBV-C slows the progression of HIV disease.
 In vitro models also demonstrated that GBV-C slows HIV replication.
 This beneficial effect may be related to action of several GBV-C viral proteins, including NS5A phosphoprotein and E2 envelope protein.